 Dr John Dolittle was created by Hugh Lofting, who wrote and illustrated the first novel while serving in World War I. Initially a physician treating humans, he switched to treating animals after his parrot Polynesia taught him the language of animals.
 He lived in the fictional village of Puddleby-on-the-Marsh.
 The first novel to proved to be an instant hit, so that naturally Hollywood would seek the rights to a feature film.
 As early as 1922 Fox Film Corporation had made Lofting an offer for the film rights.
 For years Walt Disney sought to get the rights to make a film version of the novels, but was not willing to pay enough money for them.

 The Lofting family finally gave producer Helen Winston a short term option on the rights in 1960.
 A screenplay had been finished by 1962, Winston could find no buyers for the prospective film.
-Lofting family then decided to accept yet other offers for the movie rights.
+The Lofting family then decided to accept yet other offers for the movie rights.
 Arthur P. Jacobs was a former public relations man who had just produced the film What a Way to Go for Twentieth Century Fox.
-It was very ate in 1963 that Jacobs learned that the Loftings were once more open to offers.
+It was very late in 1963 that Jacobs learned that the Loftings were once more open to offers.
 Jacobs met with the family's attorney and told him of his plan to produce Dr. Dolittle as a musical, expressing his plans to use lyricist Alan Jay Lerner and actor Rex Harrison (both fresh from success on the musical My Fair Lady).
 The Loftings gave Jacobs only a six month option to make a deal with a studio.
 Fortunately, even though neither had committed to the project as of yet, both Lerner and Harrison consented to be a part of Doctor Dolittle.

 While Jacobs already had Alan Jay Lerner and Rex Harrison lined up for the movie, he had more difficulty selling the idea to a studio.
 Much of was due to the sheer price tag of the project.
 United Artists had already spent a good deal of money on the epic The Greatest Story Ever Told and had no desire to spend yet more money on Doctor Dolittle.
 Both Paramount and Universal were making smaller movies in the early to mid-Sixties.
-In fact, most of Universal was largely concentrating on television, with the exception of Doris Day sex comedies.
+In fact, Universal was largely concentrating on television, with the exception of Doris Day sex comedies.
 MGM had just sunk a great deal of money into Mutiny on the Bounty starring Marlon Brando, which fared miserably at the box office.
 Warner Brothers passed on the project.
 While Jack Warner had actively pursued My Fair Lady, he had perhaps been alarmed by the amount of money spent on the project.
 And while Disney had long pursued the rights to Doctor Dolittle, Jacobs did not even consider them.
 Their history with the Lofting family did not bode well.

 In the meantime Jacobs managed to get the consent of Vincente Minnelli to direct Doctor Dolittle.
 He did not manage to get Julie Andrews, fresh from stage success with My Fair Lady and about to rocket to stardom with Mary Poppins, involved in the project.
 It was after these meetings that Jacobs met with 20th Century Fox.
 At the time Fox was not doing particularly well.
 Having gambled on Cleopatra and lost, the studio was experiencing such losses that Darryl F. Zanuck laid off half the studio's employees and temporarily closed the studio.
 Fortunately, for Jacobs, 20th Century Fox was in the market for a film such as Doctor Dolittle.
 The studio was already producing The Sound of Music, which would be released in 1965.
 Planning ahead, Zannuck thought they should have another big budget musical to follow it.
 A deal was struck with Harrison in place as the star and Lerner as the writer, co-producer, and lyricist.